 Grease (with the butter) a 17cm non-stick cake tin.
 Preheat the oven to 210°C. Cook the raisins in the rum and a little water until absorbed.
 Set aside.
 Place the cream cheese in a bowl, add the sugar, vanilla extract and mix well.
 Add the eggs, one at a time, still mixing.
 Lastly, add the cream gradually and then the flour.
 Once the mixture is homogenous, pour into the buttered cake tin and bake for 45 minutes.
 The surface of the cake should look burnt/caramelised, but the inside should still be wobbly.
 Cool before removing from the tin.
 Serve chilled and then hide before it all disappears!

 Luc has been amusing himself by changing the place he leaves the pigeon grain every day.
 I have to admit it’s fascinating to watch them strutting around, quizzically cocking their heads to one side and saying to themselves ‘what the hell is he playing at?
 I’m sure it was right here yesterday’.
-I would say we should get out more, but you know, lockdown… There is actually a good reason for the nomadic food game, other of course than Luc’s sadistic streak, and that is the hunt for food gives the pigeons a bit of exercise.
+I would say we should get out more, but you know, lockdown… There is actually a good reason for the nomadic food game, other of course than Luc’s sadistic streak: the hunt for food gives the pigeons a bit of exercise.
 We’ve noticed them becoming increasingly lazy – they are so attentive to lockdown rules that they never actually venture further than 100 metres in any direction.

 Every time Léo returns to school after the weekend he forgets something important.
 Last weekend it was his computer charger.
 As there is no ‘airhead son’ box to tick on the form we have to fill in to leave home, I sourced a seat in a carpool.
 The driver of the car seemed a bit surprised when I said that I wouldn’t be accompanying the plug, although he was relieved when I reassured him it travelled well in both the front and the back of the car, didn’t suffer from travel sickness and that he wouldn’t be bothered by inane chat.
 All in all, it was a win-win situation: Léo was able to recharge his computer in record time, I didn’t have to request the creation of a new box for the ‘leaving home’ authorisation form, and the driver of the car was able to duck the company of the strange blonde!